• About

 Download PDF

-Download the PDF Global Legal Insights on Blockchain and Cryptocurrency Legislation
+Download PDF Global Legal Insights on Blockchain and Cryptocurrency Legislation

 Conrad Druzeta, Simon Grant, Matthew Peters and Ceilidh Hemmati author the Canada chapter in Global Legal Insights‘ Blockchain and Cryptocurrency Legislation 2019.
 They provide a detailed look at key areas of blockchain and cryptocurrency legislation: